hackclub/some-assembly-required/guide/writing-code/instructions/math.md

 </p>
 <br />

 We don't need to get into great detail about this equation, but this is the formula for finding the equation of a straight line.

-TODO: Fill in more about this equation
+Here's how it works.

+$m$ is the slope.
+If it's a whole number, it means your line is going up faster.
+If it's a fraction, it's slower.

+$b$ is the intercept.
+On every line, it will always eventually hit the $y$ axis, unless it's a line that's straight up and down.
+The $b$ intercept is where your line intersect the $y$ axis.

+If you fill in $m$ & $b$ in the equation, you're left with $x$ & $y$ variables.
+Those $x$ and $y$ variables coordinate directly to the the $x$ and $y$ coordinates of the point on the graph.

+To get any point on the straight line, you plug in $x$ into the equation and you get the $y$ coordinate!

+Thanks for bearing with me to teach a little math.
+I think it's important to show that, with assembly, you can write real life functions like $y = mx + b$.
+Here's how it would look:

 ```asm
 ; X86-64 Intel Syntax Assembly